tribbloid/shapesafe/README.md

   - shapeless.SingletonProductArgs
 - ecosystem: Apache Spark, CHISEL, typelevel stack, and much more

+Scala 3/dotty appears to be vastly more capable as a "proof assistant", with 15~20x speed improvement over Scala 2 on implicit search.
+This seems to indicate that shapesafe could only achieve large scale, production-grade algebraic verification after the upgrade is finished.
+At this moment (with Scala 2.12), if the implicit search on your computer is too slow, consider breaking you big operand composition into multiple small ones, and evaluate in-between as often as possible.

 ### Credit

 - [Prof. Dmytro Mitin](https://www.researchgate.net/profile/Dmytro-Mitin) at National Taras Shevchenko University of Kyiv